 Individuals interested in premium frequent flyer benefits also have extra incentives in the Aviator Silver MasterCard.
 Firstly, the card allows users to earn up to 10,000 Elite Qualifying Miles per year.
 These miles count towards qualifying for Elite Status with American Airlines, which is their loyalty perks program for frequent flyers.
 On top of this, Aviator Silver members will receive statement credit refunding them for an approved application for Global Entry with TSA Pre√™.
 If this is something consumers would want to get in the first place, this benefit alone is enough to justify higher annual fee of the Aviator Silver, as Global Entry applications costs $100.

-Don’t forget that with no American Airlines affiliation, the Barclaycard Arrival Plus cannot offer you some of the brand-specific discounts, such as the 25% savings on in-flight purchases or the $100 flight discount.
+Don’t forget that with no American Airlines affiliation, the Venture cannot offer you some of the brand-specific discounts, such as the 25% savings on in-flight purchases or the $100 flight discount.

-The Citi Double Cash is one of our favorite cash back credit cards, and it can help an individual to maximize their spending alongside their AAdvantage Aviator Red MasterCard.
-Since the Citi Double Cash has no annual fee, there is no extra carrying cost to have both credit cards in your wallet.
-With American Airlines purchases, the Aviator Red MasterCard outperforms the Citi Double Cash in terms of savings.
-This is because the Citi Double Cash only provides a 2% return on all your purchases, while the Aviator Red can get you up to 3.7% back on those AA purchases.
+The Citi® Double Cash Card – 18 month BT offer is one of our favorite cash back credit cards, and it can help an individual to maximize their spending alongside their AAdvantage® Aviator® Red Mastercard®.
+Since the Citi® Double Cash Card – 18 month BT offer has a $0 annual fee, there is no extra carrying cost to have both credit cards in your wallet.
+With American Airlines purchases, the Aviator Red MasterCard outperforms the Citi® Double Cash Card – 18 month BT offer in terms of savings.
+This is because the Citi® Double Cash Card – 18 month BT offer only offers the following rewards rate: Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
+The Aviator Red, on the other hand, can get you up to 3.7% back on those AA purchases.

 The reason one should consider having both credit cards at their disposal is to maximize the savings on all purchases.
 Whenever you are not making AA purchases, the best your Aviator Red MasterCard can do is give you is a 1.87% rewards rate.
-The Citi Double Cash gives 2% back on all spending – regardless of category.
+The Citi® Double Cash Card – 18 month BT offer has a flat rewards rate back on all spending – regardless of category.
 Therefore, we recommend you get the second card and use it whenever buying gas, groceries, and all things that don’t fall under the umbrella of the Aviator Red’s 3.7% rewards rate.